cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/install_with_helm.md

 The {{< param cfy_manager_name >}} AIO Helm chart is the preferred way to become familiar with {{< param company_name >}}.
 It is a very simple installation that can be deployed in minutes.

-The chart has several limitations that you should be aware of, as this option is only suitable Cloudify basic trial:
+The chart has several limitations that you should be aware of, as this option is only suitable {{< param product_name >}} basic trial:

 * No high availability: only a single replica is deployed.
 * No persistent volume is configured for data to persist across pod restarts or failures.